 Stile Antico is a 13-member a cappella choir based in London.
-Most of these fresh-faced singers are still in their 20s, but they've already racked up some impressive awards for their recordings — mainly of intricately woven music from the Renaissance.
+These young, fresh-faced singers have already racked up some impressive awards for their recordings — mainly of intricately woven music from the Renaissance.

-And that's just what the group has in store for us in this concert at St. Paul's Church in Cambridge, Mass. — hand-picked sacred music for the Christmas season from the English Tudor era, by such 16th century composers as Thomas Tallis and William Byrd.
+And that's just what the group has in store for this concert at St. Paul's Church in Cambridge, Mass. — hand-picked sacred music for the Christmas season from the English Tudor era, by 16th century composers such as Thomas Tallis and William Byrd.

-Stile Antico loves the luminous sound of intricately woven vocal lines, and in a resonant space like St. Paul's, soprano Helen Ashby says it's especially glorious.
+Stile Antico loves the luminous sound of complex vocal lines, and in a resonant space like St. Paul's, soprano Helen Ashby says it's especially glorious.

 "It's actually a really lovely acoustic for this kind of music," Ashby says, "because it's a church which is designed for this sort of music.
 You can hear all the different parts, and it also has a big bloom around the sound which helps blend it all together."